 We love it when our child comes running to us for his smallest needs.
 We love to play God to our children.
 But then remember, once grown up, kids don’t become independent overnight.
-Hand holding is fine, but it shouldn’t happen that we are still carrying our child when he has turned into an adult.
-They have to be taught to be independent right from childhood.
+Hand holding is fine, but it shouldn’t happen that we are still catering to the little needs of our child when he has turned into an adult.
+We need to raise an independent child right from childhood.

 In the name of attachment parenting, we are cocooning our kids.
 Have we thought about the ramifications?
 I am sure, no. With this constant molly-coddling, we are robbing our kids of their independence, their assertiveness and their individuality.

 I love my child but I don’t confuse love with dependence.
 I can’t protect her all her life and then throw her in the wild to fend for herself when she grows up.
 The world will gobble her up.
 Like most people, she has to go through the rut of this world, face the hardships and struggles on her own.
 I can’t (however much I want to be) always be there with my child.

 As a parent it’s my responsibility to raise my child well and raising my child to be an independent individual features high on my priority list.
 She has to be independent right now though it hurts her or me.
 Better now than later.

 Here are 6 tips on how to raise an independent child:

 Potty training is the first step to raise an independent child.
 When the child understands his needs and the means to fulfil them, that’s when he is independent.
 I taught my little child to sit on her own on the potty, on the big potty.
 A bad back problem also prompted me into speeding up the process.
 I put a small stool before the potty.
 She steps on the stool and sits herself on the big potty.
 I just need to clean her up later.
 It started slowly.
 I first held her hand while she stepped on the stool and sat.
 But then quite early, she realised that it was more fun to do it on her own.